 Once future activity levels have been estimated, compilers will need to establish what future emission factors are appropriate for each site or group of sites.
-These future factors will obviously need to reflect the fuel used and type of plant but should also reflect any abatement measures, including both technological measures and measures related to fuel quality.
+These future factors will need to reflect the fuel used and type of plant but should also reflect any changes in abatement measures, including both technological measures and measures related to fuel quality.
 Regulators and operators may have agreed on upgrades to meet the requirements of regulations and/or set ELVs and other standards that have to be met.
 If not, then the standards set in the regulations themselves should be assumed to be met (e.g. ELVs in the IED).

-The ELVs set in the IED and similar pieces of legislation are expressed as concentrations in waste gases.
+Note that regulatory ELVs are typically expressed as concentrations in waste gases.
 These are not directly useful for inventory compilers who need an emission factor per unit of fuel consumed.
-However, for combustion activities, waste gas concentrations can be converted into emission factors (see Annex E to the EMEP/EEA Guidebook, Chapter 1A1).
-Chapter ‘1A1 Energy industries’ provides factors equivalent to various best available technique standards for power stations (Table 6-1 of that chapter lists factors for particulate matter, NOx and sulphur dioxide (SO2)) and refineries (Table 6-2 of that chapter lists factors for SO2, NOx, carbon monoxide (CO) and particulate matter) and gives an estimated factor for SO2 from coke ovens.
-Emission factors equivalent to other concentration levels and for other pollutants can be inferred from the Guidebook values in those two tables or calculated using information in Annex E of chapter ‘1A1 Energy industries’ and United States Environmental Protection Agency Method 19.
+However, for combustion activities, waste gas TSP, NOx and SOx concentrations can be converted into emission factors (see Annex E to the EMEP/EEA Guidebook, Chapter 1A1).
+Emission factors for other pollutants can also be calculated using information in Annex E of chapter ‘1A1 Energy industries’ and United States Environmental Protection Agency Method 19.
 Note that the relationship between concentration and factor is dependent on the reference conditions for the concentration (such as the oxygen level).

-The Guidebook also suggests an alternative approach to determining emission factors for abated power plants as part of the tier 2 approach for NFR category 1A1a.
-This requires an unabated emission factor and an abatement efficiency.
-In some cases, this approach may be preferred, particularly if the nature of future abatement can be established with some certainty (e.g. if operators have already committed to a particular approach) and if that abatement option is likely to reduce emissions significantly below any ELV.
-However, some caution should be exercised when using the approach: abatement efficiencies quoted for planned systems may assume optimal operation of the system, whereas, in reality, the performance of the system may be less good.
+An alternative approach to determining emission factors for abated power plants as part of the tier 2 approach for NFR category 1A1a would be to use an unabated emission factor and an abatement efficiency.
+In some cases, this approach may be preferred, particularly if unabated emissions and the nature of future abatement can be established with some certainty (e.g. if operators already have unabated emission data and have already committed to a particular approach) and if that abatement option is likely to reduce emissions significantly below any ELV.
+However, some caution should be exercised when using the approach: unabated emissions are fuel and technology dependent and abatement efficiencies quoted for planned control systems may assume optimal operation of the system.

 A1.4 NFR 1A2: manufacturing industries and construction

-Emission sources covered by NFR categories 1A2a-f and 1A2gviii (as well as 1A4ai and 1A4ci, see sub-section A1.6) will range from small space-heating plants that might be only slightly larger than domestic combustion appliances to plants that are well in excess of 50 megawatt thermal (MWth).
+Emission sources covered by NFR categories 1A2a-f and 1A2gviii (as well as 1A4ai and 1A4c) will range from small space-heating plants that might be only slightly larger than domestic combustion appliances to plants that are well in excess of 50 megawatt thermal (MWth).
 This causes inventory compilers several difficulties, which are expected to be common to all countries to some extent, such as:

-It covers a large number of sites/plants, so that it is practically impossible to collect data on all or to model all individual plants and therefore assumptions must be made about the operation of many or all of the plants.
+The sector covers a large number of sites/plants and it is impractical to collect data on all or to model all individual plants. herefore assumptions must be made about the operation of many or all of the plants.

 A wide range of combustion technologies are in use, which may be poorly understood by the inventory compiler, leading to difficulty in applying tier 2-type factors.